Lactation Supplements

 How do lactation supplements work?

-From psychological and physical bonding between you and your baby, to making sure your little one is getting the best and most natural nutrients to help them grow healthy and strong, breastfeeding (or chestfeeding/bodyfeeding) has too many benefits to count.
+From psychological and physical bonding between you and your baby to making sure your little one is getting the best and most natural nutrients to help them grow healthy and strong, breastfeeding (or chestfeeding/bodyfeeding) has too many benefits to count.
 However, breastfeeding isn’t always a walk in the park.
 Many new parents who want to achieve the benefits of breastfeeding struggle to produce enough breast milk to make up their baby’s whole diet.
 That’s when lactation supplements can be a huge help!

 For centuries, birthing people from cultures around the world have ingested specific foods and herbs to increase milk supply.
-Modern lactation supplements (also known as galactagogues) help to increase milk production by providing your body with postnatal vitamins that are proven to increase milk production such as zinc, iron, calcium, and magnesium.
-They often function as probiotics as well, keeping your microbiome balanced and your gut health in check, which leads to more abundant and higher quality milk for your baby.
+Modern lactation supplements (also known as galactagogues) help to increase milk production by providing your body with postnatal vitamins that are proven to increase milk production, such as zinc, iron, calcium, and magnesium.
+They often function as probiotics as well, keeping your microbiome balanced and your gut health in check, which leads to more abundant and higher-quality milk for your baby.

 What are the best lactation supplements to increase milk supply?

-Here are a few of the most common, and most effective, lactation supplements:
+Here are a few of the most common and most effective lactation supplements:

-• Lactation cookies
+Lactation cookies

 Lactation cookies are a popular (and delicious) way to reap the benefits of breastmilk supplements.
 You can buy prepackaged cookies such as these for a yummy, convenient treat, or you can opt to bake your own.
-You can find a ton of lactation cookie recipes online to suit your specific dietary needs and preferences, like these vegan and gluten free oatmeal chocolate chip cookies.
+You can find a ton of lactation cookie recipes online to suit your specific dietary needs and preferences, like these vegan and gluten-free oatmeal chocolate chip cookies.

-• Lactation snacks
+Lactation snacks

-From fresh fruit, to nutritionally dense granola bars, to hard-boil eggs, and more, you can get lactation benefits from a host of healthy and delicious snacks.
+From fresh fruit to nutritionally dense granola bars to hard-boil eggs and more, you can get lactation benefits from a host of healthy and delicious snacks.
 Here’s a list of some of the best snacks and super easy recipes for breastfeeding parents.

-• Fenugreek lactation supplements
+Fenugreek lactation supplements

-Fenugreek is a herb that has been used for centuries to promote lactation.
+Fenugreek is an herb that has been used for centuries to promote lactation.
 Native to several regions from southern Europe to western Asia, this plant has been used as an alternative medicine since ancient times and is a common ingredient in many popular Indian and Mediterranean dishes.

 Many parents encourage milk production and flow via natural teas or with capsules.
 It’s important to note that fenugreek should not be ingested in high-doses during pregnancy, as it has been known to induce preterm labor and misscarraige.

-• Brewer’s yeast for lactation
+Brewer’s yeast for lactation

-While maintaining a nutrient-dense diet overall can help your body produce more milk, there are a few ingredients that are considered the gold-standard of lactation supplementation that you’ll find in many of the most popular products and recipes.
+While maintaining a nutrient-dense diet overall can help your body produce more milk, there are a few ingredients that are considered the gold standard of lactation supplementation that you’ll find in many of the most popular products and recipes.

 Brewer’s yeast is one of those key ingredients and can be included in a number of recipes or taken in capsule form.
 Brewer’s yeast is packed with several of the most essential minerals needed to produce milk.